Large Magellanic Cloud

 Constellation V lies in the bar of the Cloud, and the others are on the north side.
 Although the areas in each constellation are square – varying from 17′ x 17′ to 33′ x 33′ – the constellations are all elongated or irregular in outline.

-The five constellations.
-The photo was taken by astronomer and astronaut Karl Henize in Bloemfontein, South Africa in 1951
+Shapley’s five constellations.
+The photo was taken by astronomer and astronaut Karl Henize in Bloemfontein, South Africa, in 1951

 Constellation I